Contributed by Maine Historical Society

 Purchase a reproduction of this item on VintageMaineImages.com.

-This oil on canvas portrait of Samuel Freeman (1743-1831), prominent figure in Portland, Maine, is attributed to artist E.W.H.
-Brainard, 1887.
-It was painted after and 18th century original by an unknown artist, dated 1795.
-Samuel Freeman, at age seventeen, was a founder of the first public library in Falmouth (now Portland), served on the Committee of Correspondence during the Revolution, and was Portland's first postmaster in 1775 among other things.
+This 1887 oil on canvas portrait of Samuel Freeman (1743-1831), a prominent Portland figure, is attributed to artist E.W.H.
+Brainard.
+It was painted after an 18th century original by an unknown artist, dated 1795.
+Samuel Freeman, at age seventeen, was a founder of the first public library in Falmouth Neck (now Portland), served on the Committee of Correspondence during the Revolution, and was Portland's first postmaster.

 - Creation Date: 1887